OpenNTF/org.openntf.xsp.jakartaee/README.md

 }
 ```

 The `JaxbUtil` class provides a convenience method for creating a `JAXBContext` object to manually marshal (serialize) and unmarshal (deserialize) objects to and from XML.
-Additionally, objects returned in JAX-RS methods marked as emitting XML will use this implicitly:
+Additionally, objects returned in REST methods marked as emitting XML will use this implicitly:

 ```java
 @GET